-The OECD’s Inter-Country Input-Output (ICIO) database when combined with IEA's energy statistics (CO2 emissions from fuel combustion), and other industry statistics, can be used to estimate consumption-based CO2 emissions.
-That is, the distribution across economies of final consumption of embodied carbon that has been emitted anywhere in the world along global production chains.
+The OECD’s Inter-Country Input-Output (ICIO) database, when combined with IEA's statistics on CO2 emissions from fuel combustion and other industry statistics, can be used to estimate consumption-based CO2 emissions.
+That is, the distribution across economies of final consumptionof embodied carbon that has been emitted anywhere in the world along global production chains.

 Linking climate policy, industrial structure and GHG emissions in a global framework, presentation given at COP21, Paris 2015.

 The top 6 countries and regions in total consumption-based as well as production-based emissions in 2011 are China (CHN), USA, EU28, India (IND), Japan (JPN) and Russia (RUS).
 While the EU28 countries have decreased both, production- and consumption-based since 1995, there was a significant increase in both China and India, and a visible increase in the US, especially in consumption-based emissions.
 China is now the country with the single highest absolute emissions from a consumption and a production perspective.
 In per capita terms however, despite the fact that Chinese per capita emissions have doubled since 1995, US consumption-based emissions are still almost four times larger.